innobead/huber/README.md

 3. `make generate` w/ your `GITHUB_TOKEN` to check if the new package manifest generated in `generated/packages` and `generated/index.yaml` updated accordingly
 4. Fire a PR to make it accept

-# Notes

-- Huber is not product ready project, but active under development.
-Any feedback is welcome!